Adam Kownacki: Kownacki vs. Helenius

 On 7 March 2020, Kownacki faced Robert Helenius in a WBA title eliminator.
 Kownacki was ranked #3 by the IBF, #4 by the WBA and the WBO and #6 by the WBC, while Helenius was ranked #7 by the WBA.
 While Kownacki was the heavy favorite, Helenius pulled off a significant upset by stopping Kownacki in the fourth round, handing him his first professional loss.

 Kownacki vs. Helenius II

 After over a year out of the ring, Kownacki returned on 9 October 2021 on the undercard of Tyson Fury vs. Deontay Wilder III, against Robert Helenius in a rematch of their previous 2020 fight.
 The bout was stopped after six rounds of dominance by Helenius against a clearly overpowered Kownacki.
 The former had inflicted his opponent with a swollen left eye, before suffering repeated low blows, which caused Kownacki to be disqualified in the sixth round.
 After the bout, the result was later changed to a technical knockout victory for Helenius.

+Personal life

+Kownacki currently trains with fellow Polish boxer, Sławomir Bohdziewicz.
+Kownacki's younger brother Łukasz is an entrepreneur.